Are you considering starting a garden but don’t have the space for one? Then, container gardening may be the perfect option for you!

 A traditional garden can be quite lovely.
 But it also requires a great deal of physical stamina.
 It’s not just toiling under the sun that can be difficult for some people.

-It’s not even that you’ll have to make sure you keep an eye out for weather that’s too cold for your plants to survive.
+It’s not even that you’ll have to keep an eye out for weather that’s too cold for your plants to survive.

 Most people think of traditional gardening as a gentle way to grow food or flowers.
 But that’s not the case at all.
-Whatever it is that you plant outside in a garden plot, you’ll end up having to do a lot of bending and stooping because you can’t take care of that kind of garden standing up.
+Whatever it is that you plant outside in a garden plot, you’ll have to do a lot of bending and stooping because you can’t take care of that kind of garden standing up.

-You’ll also need to kneel to get to weeds as well as to get low enough to inspect for pests.
-You may have to hold that position while you pull out the weeds or remove any pests that you find.
+You’ll also need to kneel to get to weeds and get low enough to inspect for pests.
+You may have to hold that position while you pull out the weeds or remove any problems.

-It might be difficult for you to do all that bending and stooping.
+It might be difficult for you to do all that is bending and stooping.
 After just ten or fifteen minutes, you’ll feel the ache in your lower back.
-With a container garden, you can set it up so that it’s not only convenient for you to get to, but so that it’s better for you physically.
+With a container garden, you can set it up so that it’s convenient for you to get to and so that it’s better for you physically.

-If you have trouble bending over, then you can arrange your containers so that they’re at waist level.
-That way, taking care of your garden is a breeze.
-No more back breaking stretching and trying to care for plants.
+If you have trouble bending over, you can arrange your containers to be at waist level.
+That way, taking care of your garden is a breeze—no more back-breaking stretching and trying to care for plants.

-When your garden reaches maturity, you’ll find that it’s a lot easier on you when you’ve arranged your containers so that they’re at best angle and height for your physical needs.
-All you have to do is remove the food items.
+When your garden reaches maturity, you’ll find that it’s a lot easier on you when you’ve arranged your containers to be at the best angle and height for your physical needs.
+Then, all you have to do is remove the food items.

 You’re Not Stuck with One Design

-Once you’ve put plants into the soil in a traditional garden, if you change your mind about how they’re arranged, or there’s a problem with how they’re grouped, pulling up the plants can be a major undertaking.
+Once you’ve put plants into the soil in a traditional garden, if you change your mind about how they’re arranged or have a problem with how they’re grouped, pulling up the plants can be significant.

-When you have a container garden, if something just isn’t working for you, you don’t have to do any major rearranging.
-You can just relocate the containers that the plants are in or get a different container in place of the one that you feel isn’t working for you.
+When you have a container garden, you don’t have to do any significant rearranging if something isn’t working for you.
+Instead, you can relocate the containers that the plants are in or get a different container in place of the one that you feel isn’t working for you.

-Because your garden will be in containers, you can create them to be year round or you can switch them up to match special events such as having Easter lilies on a more prominent display or showcasing your holiday or hobby plants.
+Because your garden will be in containers, you can create them year-round or switch them up to match special events such as having Easter lilies on a more prominent display or showcasing your holiday or hobby plants.

 These would be plants such as a Christmas cactus.
-If you’re new to container gardening, you’re going to want to get plants that are known for their durability, because you may have a bit of a learning curve to get through in order to successfully grow the plants.
+If you’re new to container gardening, you’re going to want to get plants known for their durability because you may have a bit of a learning curve to get through to grow the plants successfully.

 Container Gardening Success Tips

-Before you design your container garden layout, you’ll need to decide which plants you’re going to buy.
-Plan how to group the plants that need more hours of sunlight together.
+Before you design your container garden layout, you’ll need to decide which plants you’ll buy.
+Then, plan how to group the plants that need more hours of sunlight together.

 You can put these in individual containers or together in one.
-Some people use stacked containers so that while the plants are grouped together, they’re not actually in the same pot.
+Some people use stacked containers so that while the plants are grouped, they’re not actually in the same pot.

-A good rule of thumb to remember is that if the plant produces something edible that’s not leafy, it’ll more than likely need more sun than some plants.
+A good rule of thumb to remember is that if the plant produces something edible that’s not leafy, it’ll need more sun than some plants.

-If you can’t get all your sunlight-needing plants into place in the sunlight that you have to work with, then you’ll need to consider an alternative source of light so that the plant can grow healthy.
+If you can’t get all your sunlight-needing plants into place in the sunlight that you have to work with, you’ll need to consider an alternative source of light to grow healthy.

-Water on the top soil evaporates faster than water that’s deeper into the soil.
-One sign that a plant isn’t getting the correct amount of water is a change in the color of the leaves.
+Water on the top soil evaporates faster than water more profound into the ground.
+So one sign that a plant isn’t getting the correct amount of water is a change in the color of the leaves.

-If the leaves on the plants start to turn yellow, check for both over or under watering.
-You’ll also need to check the soil every now and then.
+If the leaves on the plants start to turn yellow, check for both over and under-watering.
+You’ll also need to check the soil now and then.
 If the soil isn’t aerated enough, it becomes compact.

 When that happens, your plants don’t get the correct amount of air.
-You can easily aerate the soil by poking something into it such as a fork or use the tines on a gardening fork.
+You can quickly aerate the soil by poking something into it, such as a fork, or using the tines on a gardening fork.

-Once your container garden has been established, it can be easy to get used to them as is.
-But gardening is an ongoing hobby and your plants still need TLC in order to continue to thrive.
+Once your container garden has been established, it can be easy to get used to them.
+But gardening is an ongoing hobby, and your plants still need TLC to continue to thrive.

-To be sure that your garden stays viable, you’ll want to avoid some common container gardening mistakes.
-Temperatures that are too hot or cold is one of the biggest mistakes that people make.
+To ensure that your garden stays viable, you’ll want to avoid some common container gardening mistakes.
+Temperatures that are too hot or cold are among the biggest mistakes that people make.

-It’s easy to assume that because you’re comfortable, your plants must be also.
-Whether your containers are located inside or outside your home, you’ll still need to keep an eye on the temperature.
+It’s easy to assume that your plants must also be because you’re comfortable.
+However, whether your containers are located inside or outside your home, you’ll still need to watch the temperature.

 Getting started with seeds?
-Check out this mistakes to avoid
+Check out these mistakes to avoid

 Before conditions become unfavorable for your plants, you’ll want to take action.
-If your containers are plastic and the temperatures are high outside, the roots of your plant are being exposed to even higher temperatures because of the plastic.
+If your containers are plastic and the temperatures are high outside, your plant’s roots are being exposed to even higher temperatures because of the plastic.

 Pots made of plastic allow more heat to pass through to the plant.
-Plants that are in containers outside don’t just absorb heat from the top down, they also absorb it from the bottom up – which means the roots feel that heat fairly quickly.
+Plants in containers outside don’t just absorb heat from the top down; they also absorb it from the bottom up – which means the roots feel that heat reasonably quickly.

 Read: How to Choose the Best Containers for Your Container Garden

 Not doing so impacts future blooms.
-Choosing the right soil for the plants is important.
-One kind of soil doesn’t necessarily fit all the kinds of plants that you have.
+Choosing suitable soil for the plants is essential.
+One kind of soil doesn’t necessarily fit all the kinds of plants you have.

 To save on costs, some people try to use regular outdoor soil just like they’d use for an outdoor garden, but that doesn’t work with container plants.

 Garden soil alone isn’t enough.
-It has to be mixed to create an environment that’s healthy for your plants.
-A common mistake that some container gardeners make is not repotting the plants.
+It has to be mixed to create a healthy environment for your plants.
+Unfortunately, some container gardeners make a common mistake is not re-potting the plants.

-Some plants grow faster than others so you may find that you need to repot within a year or two depending on the plant.
-There are signs you shouldn’t ignore that signal when the plant is in need of repotting.
+Some plants grow faster than others, so you may need to re-pot within a year or two, depending on the plant.
+However, there are signs you shouldn’t ignore that signal when the plant requires re-potting.

-One sign is that the roots of the plant become visible at the bottom of the container.
-If you can see roots, it’s time to repot.
-Another sign that you may notice is that when you water the plant, the water runs right out.
+One sign is that the plant’s roots become visible at the bottom of the container.
+If you can see sources, it’s time to re-pot.
+Another sign that you may notice is that the water runs right out when you water the plant.

-While this can be a sign of overwatering, it can also be a sign that there’s been so much root growth, the ratio of root to soil is out of balance.
-You can also check to see if a plant needs to be repotted by gently grasping the plant close to the root base and lifting up.
+While this can be a sign of overwatering, it can also be a sign that there’s been so much root growth the ratio of root to soil is out of balance.
+You can also check if a plant needs to be re-potted by gently grasping the plant close to the root base and lifting it.

-A plant in need or repotting will have roots that will have wound around the soil, binding the plant.
-When you lift it up from the container, the roots will often have bound the plant so tightly that the soil remains packed together in the shape of the pot.
+A plant in need of re-potting will have roots that wound around the soil, binding the plant.
+When you lift it from the container, the roots will often have bound the plant so tightly that the soil remains packed together in the shape of the pot.

 Another benefit of container gardening is it’s a great way to grow healthy food or beautiful plants for your entire family to enjoy.
-They’re cost effective and are great space savers for those who want to foster a green thumb, but don’t have the area for a full garden.
+In addition, they’re cost-effective and are great space savers for those who want to foster a green thumb but don’t have the area for an entire garden.